yiisoft/yii2/docs/guide/structure-assets.md

   You can use the excellent task runner tool [grunt](http://gruntjs.com/) to achieve the same goal.

-### Dividing asset bundles into groups <span id="using-asset-groups"></span>
+### Grouping Asset Bundles <span id="grouping-asset-bundles"></span>

-Sometimes compressing all JavaScript and CSS files into the single one is not a good option.
-For example: imagine your application has a separated "front end" and "back end", each of which has its own JavaScript and CSS files dedicated to their representation.
-In such case combining of all files into a single one does not makes sense, cause it will produce extra network traffic: while accessing "front end", "back end" files source code will be loaded too, and vice versa.
+In the last subsection, we have explained how to combine all asset bundles into a single one in order to minimize the HTTP requests for asset files referenced in an application.
+This is not always desirable in practice.
+For example, imagine your application has a "front end" as well as a "back end", each of which uses a different set of JavaScript and CSS files.
+In this case, combining all asset bundles from both ends into a single one does not make sense, because the asset bundles for the "front end" are not used by the "back end" and it would be a waste of network bandwidth to send the "back end" assets when a "front end" page is requested.

-While running `asset` command you can specify more then one target bundle, each per each bundle group you with to create.
-In order to specify, which particular bundles should be compressed into particular group use `depends` key of the target bundle configuration array.
-Just list class names of the bundles, which should be combined into the single one, there.
-You may leave `depends` key blank for the one of the target bundles, in this case it will include all remaining source bundles.

-Such configuration may look like following:
+To solve the above problem, you can divide asset bundles into groups and combine asset bundles for each group.
+The following configuration shows how you can group asset bundles:

 ```php
 return [